solarslurpi/GrowBuddies/docs/tasmota.md

 21:46:30.761 MQT: growbuddy/snifferbuddy/RESULT = {"SetOption8":"OFF"}
 ```
 The temperature is set to celsius with the command `so8 0`.
 To Fahrenheit with the command `so8 1`.

+#### Accomodate SCD30 Slow To Discover
+The first time I used the SCD30 with Tasmota on a Wemos D1, it didn't work.
+The reason is [discussed below](wemos_challenges).  `SetOption46` was added in Tasmota 12.1.1.  `SetOption46 0..255` stalls I2C component discovery for 0..255 * 10 milliseconds to let stabilize the local Wemos power.
+You might want to experiment with values like SO46 10 os SO46 20 for a 100mSec or 200mSec delay.

 ## Commands To Verify the Install
 Two commands, `i2cscan` and `i2cdevice` are extremely helpful in determining if the software and wiring are correct.